roydegeest/rakwireless-docs/docs/en-us/quick-start/rak5010/checking-device-logs.md

 />

 :::warning
-:warning: You still have to connect the Micro USB Cable to the RAK5010 to power the board.
+ You still have to connect the Micro USB Cable to the RAK5010 to power the board.
 :::

 2. Go to the Official Website of **Segger** where you can Download the [J-Flash software](https://www.segger.com/products/debug-probes/j-link/tools/j-flash/about-j-flash/).
 Open the program “**J-Link RTT Viewer V6.60f**” and choose "**USB**" for the type of connection to J-Link.
 After which, press "**OK**".